Grenfell Tower fire: Fraudulent claims

 All of those convicted of fraud stated that they lived in the tower block and that their homes had been destroyed, and many said that members of their family had been killed.
 They spent their money on lavish holidays, expensive cars and gambling, and some even asked for more money after complaining about the food and WiFi in the hotels they were being housed in.
 Three of those convicted were also found to have been illegal immigrants living in the UK, and one man was caught with quantities of illegal drugs in his hotel room.
 Another man was also found to have committed a burglary.
 A woman who pretended to be a Grenfell victim was found to have made more than fifty false claims to insurers and to have also said she was present at the Manchester Arena bombing and the London Bridge attack just weeks earlier.

 Forensic search and recovery

 Detailed investigations into the causes and possible criminal charges of manslaughter or breach of regulations are in progress.
 Search dogs, fingertip searches, DNA matching, fingerprinting, forensic dentistry and forensic anthropologists have been used.
 An external lift was fitted to the building to improve access.

 The scale of the search and recovery operation was challenging.
 Human remains were mixed within an estimated 15.5 tonne of debris on every floor.
-Time and care was taken to maintain a judicial standard and avoid mistaken identity, which could have caused further distress to surviving relatives.
-Disaster Victim Identification was expected by police to continue to 2018.
+Time and care was taken during Disaster Victim Identification to maintain a judicial standard and avoid mistaken identity, which could have caused further distress to surviving relatives.